Henri Plocque

 Henri Eugène Alexandre Plocque (3 June 1873 – 28 September 1914) was a French equestrian.
-He competed in the equestrian long jump event at the 1900 Summer Olympics.
+In May–June 1900, he competed in the equestrian events during the International Horse Show in Paris.
+The show was part of the Exposition Universelle, and the equestrian events were later classified as part of the 1900 Summer Olympics.

-Personal life
+Military career

 Plocque served as a caporal (corporal) in the 27th Territorial Infantry Regiment of the French Army during the First World War.
 He was killed in action in Somme on 28 September 1914.